Back to Blogs

 Employee Considerations:

-In years with 27 paychecks, employees receive an additional paycheck.
+In years where a payroll calendar includes 27 pay periods, employees receive an additional pay period, not additional annual salary.
 While this may seem like a bonus, employees need to plan accordingly.
 They might consider using the extra paycheck to:

 • Save for future expenses